YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 is 7 most of the time, while the first number is growing.
 In comparison, [the answers](answers.txt#L455) given by the `gcd'` relation has a more satisfactory
- distribution: the first number increases and for each possible first number, all possible second numbers are enumerated before the first number is increased.
+ distribution: the first number increases and for each possible first number, all possible second numbers are enumerated before the first number is further increased.
 The `gcd'` relation is defined using the famous technique known as _generate-and-test_, which we explain now.